-By far the worst flavor was Beverly from Italy.
+As weird Coke flavors go, by far the worst was Beverly from Italy.
 I had even been warned about this flavor and urged not to try it, so of course I had to.
-I would describe it as a lovely mix of sparkling wine mixed with piss and dishwater.
-It was revolting.
+I would describe it as a lovely mix of sparkling wine mixed with toilet water and dishwater.
+It was revolting!

-Most of the flavors were fruity and refreshing, though.
+Most of the World of Coke flavors were fruity and refreshing, though.
 The winner of my 60-flavor taste test was Bibo Candy Pine-Nut from South Africa, which had a sweet coconut taste with no fizz.
-If I ever make it to Cape Town, I know what I’ll be drinking.
+When I make it to Cape Town, I know what I’ll be drinking!

 And by the way, if you’re more of a Pepsi person, you can always check out the birthplace of Pepsi in North Carolina.
 But it’s not nearly as large or fancy as the World of Coca-Cola in Atlanta.